tommy-iasia/CheckLogFiles/CheckLogServer/readme.md

 # Admin Control

 Currently, there is role assignment in accounts.
 Accounts are in *Accounts* table with plain text password.
 You are suggested to use the default account **Pikachu** before role assignment is employed in future.

 However, no users can create, update or delete records or logs.
 Only admin who can access to file system and **Database.db** holds the right of modifying data.

 You may use any [SQLite editor](https://sqlitebrowser.org/) to modify data in *Database.db* if needed.

+# Telegram

+Server can send message through telegram if needed.
+Add a row in *Telegrams* table.
+Bot token is like 198169095:ezeY6DjZq2Hn8QsYQUuL79tTeydqCsAAGAO.
+Channel id, like -1066537600175.